aut0mateEverything/CTF-writeups/Cypher/README.md

 ```
 ![img](img/root.png)

-And thats how we get the root flag! :)
+And thats how we get the root flag.
-Cypher pwned.